-- · Lay all cushions with plastic substrates flat. - Make sure cabin is well ventilated. - Check for adequate air circulation around life jackets and other safety equipment left onboard. - Clean and dry bilge.
+- Clean boat interior including all cabinets. - Lay all plastic cushions flat. - Check for adequate air circulation around life jackets and other safety equipment left onboard. - Clean and dry bilge.
 Remove any materials such as rags, sponges, or other cleaning material. - Weather permitting, open all doors, hatches, portals, and windows to air out the interior for a day or two. - If covering boat while in storage, use a cover constructed of fabric that allows for plenty of ventilation.